Customers and quality: Get the boring stuff right in your business consistently, and grow your business

 Besides the unwieldy nature of the title, it became one of my bibles.
 There are various chapters in the book that I have re-read several times and I often find myself quoting from the book to my clients.

 But I’ve decided that Jason Jennings and I part company on one specific idea about business.
 The premise of the book is that in the modern world, small fast business always outcompetes big slow business.
 Mr Jennings uses a number of examples to illustrate that every time a big powerful Goliath of a business comes up against a nimble little David, the Goliath gets defeated time and again, and hence the book encourages small business to grow fast and stay nimble.

 I’ve stopped believing in fast growth as a strategy.
 These days, I believe in the “Slow and Steady Wins the Race” principle.
 Consistent predictable quality is what convinces customers to knock down your door.

-It’s relatively easy to deliver on your promises, and control your costs and your income, when it’s just you and a really small team, but once you’re not actually doing the work of the business yourself anymore and you don’t meet every client and see every job and you don’t know how your staff are doing the work every moment of the day anymore, that’s when it becomes challenging to continue to deliver your three promises and remain profitable.
+It’s relatively easy to deliver on your promises, and control your costs and your income, when it’s just you and a really small team, but once you’re not actually doing the work of the business yourself anymore and you don’t meet every client and see every job and you don’t know how your staff are doing the work every moment of the day anymore, that’s when it becomes challenging to continue to deliver your four promises consistently and remain profitable.